alexreyes/perma-quarantine-notes-SPA/README.md

+# Note: This is the blockchain version of quarantine notes.
+The web2.0 version (with arweave) is [here](https://github.com/alexreyes/perma-quarantine-notes-web).
+All new development will be done there

 # Permanent Quarantine notes

 Quarantine notes is a web app for people to permanently store notes from a historic time onto arweave's permanent blockchain!
 With arweave, permanent really means *forever*.